 Below we’ve listed five quick facts LGBTQ people should be aware of about the ACA, as well as some important resources for learning more about the ACA, coverage options, and LGBTQ health care.
 Even if you have insurance, talk with your friends and family who don’t and make sure they get the information they need.

-1. State marketplaces, health plans, and their employees are prohibited from discriminating against the LGBTQ community.
-And insurers can’t charge you more if you have a pre-existing condition, such as HIV or cancer.
+1. State marketplaces, health plans and their employees are prohibited from discriminating against the LGBTQ community.
+And insurers can’t charge you more if you have a pre-existing condition, such as cancer or HIV.

-3. Regardless of where you live, you are able to sign up online, over the phone, or in person for a plan that fits your budget.
+3. Regardless of where you live, you are able to sign up online, over the phone or in person for a plan that fits your budget.
 There are people who can help you navigate the system and provide you with assistance, and there are websites where you can browse plans in your state marketplace.
-Out2Enroll lists navigators and other resources near you, such as local LGBTQ community centers, community health centers, and AIDS service providers.
+Out2Enroll lists navigators and other resources to help you find the plan that meets your needs and enroll.
 You can also call 1-800-318-2956, where help is available in more than 100 languages.

 4. To ensure your health plan provides non-discrimination protections, including no exceptions due to pre-existing conditions, and complete package of essential health benefits (like prescription drug coverage), enroll or re-enroll through healthcare.gov.

 5. Be aware that some companies are marketing look-alike plans, known as short-term duration plans as another option for insurance — however they often lack key health benefits and won’t cover pre-existing conditions.
 Download this chart created by the Center for Health Law and Policy that compares the benefits of short-term plans with ACA plans.

 The Human Rights Campaign reports on news, events and resources of the Human Rights Campaign Foundation that are of interest to the general public and further our common mission to support the LGBTQ community.